 Side two here has a SUPERB sounding Bolero, and an EVEN BETTER Alborado del Gracioso, possibly the best we have ever heard.
-True A Triple Plus sound.
+Truly A Triple Plus sound.

 As you probably know, Bolero is very hard to find on vinyl properly performed with audiophile quality sound.
-The sound of Bolero here is excellent: very natural, not harsh at the end where the trombones comes in, and the not too compressed.
-(This is probably the biggest problem with most recordings of the work.
-Compression makes the quieter parts ravishingly open and clear, and positively ruins the climax with distorted compressor overload.)
+The sound of Bolero here is excellent: very natural, not harsh at the end where the trombones comes in, and not too compressed.